 - we run

-docker system prune --volumes -fto forcefully prune stopped containers, unused networks, dangling images, build cache, and the associated volumes (skip the
+docker system prune -a --volumes -fto forcefully prune stopped containers, unused networks, dangling images, build cache, and the associated volumes (skip the

 --volumesflag if you don’t want that!)